Gary K. Brucker, Jr.

 - Defense of government contractor in False Claims Act action—dismissed via pre-answer motion; affirmed on appeal (unpublished).

-- Defense of motorcycle distributor in products liability and warranty action—pretrial voluntary dismissal.
+- Defense of motorcycle distributor in products liability and warranty action—voluntarily dismissed pretrial.

 - Defense of mortgage company in civil fraud action brought by the S.E.C.—trial on damages only, judgment for millions less than settlement demand; no appeal.

-- Defense of small business owner in four-year criminal investigation by Internal Revenue Service—received prosecutorial declination letter.
+- Defense of small business owner in four-year criminal investigation by IRS—received prosecutorial declination letter.

-- Defense of motorcycle distributor in dealership termination protest—pretrial voluntary dismissal.
+- Defense of motorcycle distributor in dealership termination protest—voluntarily dismissed pretrial.

-- Prosecution of trademark claims on behalf of motorcycle manufacturer—permanent injunction granted.
+- Prosecution of trademark claims on behalf of motorcycle manufacturer and distributor—permanent injunction granted.

 - J.D., University of Michigan Law School, cum laude, 2005